j-mie6/parsley/src/main/rootdoc.md

        lift where the function appears on the right and is applied on a tuple (useful when type inference has failed) as well as a `.zipped` method for building tuples out of several combinators.
+  - [[parsley.errors `parsley.errors`]] contains modules to deal with error messages, their refinement and generation.
+     - [[parsley.errors.combinator$ `parsley.errors.combinator`]] provides combinators that can be
+       used to either produce more detailed errors as well as refine existing errors.
   - [[parsley.lift$ `parsley.lift`]] contains functions which lift functions that work on regular types to those which now combine the results of parsers returning those same types. these are ubiquitous.